nhriday/nhriday.github.io/index.md

 -	The flask web API interacts with two entities and returns back two web pages.

--	The first webpage is the routes specific to the user, by interacting with the Google direction API to obtain the geo-locations of the locations requested from the client.
-Using these geo-locations, a route to the preferred destination is displayed on the screen.
+-	The first webpage is the routes specific to the user, by interacting with the Google direction API to obtain the polylines.
+Using these polylines and the routes to the preferred destination is displayed on the screen.
+Primary and alternate routes are displayed together on the screen.

 -	The second webpage is the information about every event on the day, which is stored in the MySQL database.
 The web API interacts with the database to extract relevant data and sends it back to the client through the server.